rpradolex/kortex/README.md

-# kortex
+# Kortex
-Kortex Shell for Arch Linux / Hyprland / Quickshell
+Kortex is a shell for Arch Linux / Hyprland / Quickshell